-- 1. Check the most recent Drug List we provided electronically. - 2.
+- 1. Check the most recent "Drug List" we provided electronically. - 2.
 Visit the plan's website (www.ChooseUltimate.com/Home/PrescriptionDrugs).
-The Drug List on the website is always the most current. - 3.
-Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list. - 4.
-Your Primary Care Provider can tell you what drugs are covered by your plan.
+The "Drug List" on the website is always the most current. - 3.
+Call Member Services to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list.